 A monthly checkup is a good place to start.
 You can monitor 404’s using tools like Moz or SEMRush—or if you’re not ready for that, use a free tool like Broken Link Checker.
 For WordPress websites, 404’s can even be managed directly from plugins like Redirection.

 By continuously monitoring and correcting errors to ensure that your website visitors are getting to the pages they are intending to visit—you’ll maximize your search engine scores by preventing any dings against your website experience.

 By using relevant keywords and descriptions, consistently labelling content (images, videos, etc.), and clearly communicating intent—you’ll help ensure your work gets indexed by the search algorithms at work and promoted to the top ranks of the individual platform’s SERPs.

 These fundamentals don’t just apply to your lead generation website.
 Yes, they are critical aspect in website design for helping you get ranked and drive more awareness and traffic—but similar principles apply to content you produce across other platforms.
 The videos you publish on YouTube, Vimeo, or LinkedIn and the images you share on Instagram or Google Photos will all benefit from applying the same types of practices.

 You now have a great baseline from which to enact your SEO and keyword plans—but they are far from comprehensive.
 Check back with us or surf the SERPs regularly to find the latest SEO changes and trends.

 If you have SEO questions—please don’t hesitate to reach out and let us know!

-At SequoiaCX, we offer Search Engine Optimization services standalone—or as part of our Inbound Marketing services—to help businesses from startup to mid-size capitalize on their online presence and significantly grow their organic website traffic and qualified leads.
+At SequoiaCX, we offer Search Engine Optimization services standalone—or as part of an Inbound Marketing retainer—to help businesses of all sizes grow their online presence and significantly increase organic website traffic and qualified leads.